This page has been left on as a historical record, the centre is no longer a museum, and it has no exhibits.

-The centre is situated on Mansfield Road, at Eastwood, on the corner of the junction with Greenhills Road,
+The house still exists, and is situated on Mansfield Road, at Eastwood, on the corner of the junction with Greenhills Road,

 it is only a short walk from D.H.
 Lawrence's birthplace, and Eastwood's town centre.